Here are some of the books I've used as references in learning physics. Most of them should still be available from your

 and statistical mechanics, at the undergraduate level.
 The writing style is relaxed and the explanations are clear.

-Statistical physics, Second edition, Fritz Mandl, Wiley (1988).
+Statistical physics, Second edition, Franz Mandl, Wiley (1988).
 Another good undergraduate text with clear explanations.
 One big advantage is that hints are given for all the problems.
 The hints are often detailed enough to count as virtually complete solutions.

 A First Course in String Theory, 2nd edition, Barton Zwiebach (Cambridge University Press, 2009)